band/mastodon-comments/README.md

 ### (Advanced) Filtering comments

 You can pass in an array of filters to the `commentFilters` option.
 These are functions that take a comment and return a boolean.
-If any of the filters return true, the comment will not be shown.
+If any of the filters return true, the comment is not shown.

 A few default filters utilities are provided: